Bringing you the latest news & resources in eye health

 Conjunctivitis is a common disorder and isn’t usually serious.
 However, any newborn baby with conjunctivitis should see a doctor immediately to rule out infection, which can be very serious.

-There are a number of causes of conjunctivitis including viruses, bacterial infections, allergies, chemical injury, foreign objects in the eye, use of contact lenses over an extended period of time and, in babies, a blocked tear duct.
+There are a number of causes of conjunctivitis including viruses, bacterial infections, allergies, chemical injury, foreign objects in the eye, use of contact lenses over an extended period of time in adults and, in babies, a blocked tear duct.
 Less common causes are chlamydia and parasites.

-Conjunctivitis is common in school-aged children because the viral and bacterial types can be easily transmitted from person to person,
+Conjunctivitis is common in school-aged children because the viral and bacterial types can be easily transmitted from person to person.

 Both types cause a watery discharge, while bacterial conjunctivitis can also produce a thicker, yellow-green discharge.
 Both viral and bacterial conjunctivitis can be associated with sore throats and colds.